Sunn5/attendance-recorder/README.md

    python -m attendance_recorder.webapp --store attendance_data.json --host 127.0.0.1 --port 5000
    ```
    On Windows you can also run `start-attendance-dashboard.bat`, which launches the server and opens your browser automatically.
 3. Visit http://127.0.0.1:5000.
-Use the upload form to merge new CSV/TSV exports, see attendance trends, and inspect per-person timelines.
+Use the upload form to merge new CSV/TSV exports, see attendance trends, inspect per-person timelines, and manage store files from the Data Store panel (use `Create new` for the next `attendance_data[n].json` suggestion or rename it before hitting `Done`).

 ### Windows Quick Launch Script